 Here are some things that teams can do to loosen the mind and let the ideas flood out.

 Learning information is valuable work time.
 Even if it's negative information.
 This means that ideas that don't work out the way they were expected to are not matters for discipline or wage cuts.
 They're learning experiences that if used properly will ensure the same road isn't taken again.
 It doesn't lead to where you wanted it to go.
 Knowing this is priceless to a business, so reward the acquisition of good information.
 The way we ensure our ideas don't waste resources and time, even if they fail, is to keep track of the method and rationale at every turn.
 Sometimes it's just one of the two that isn't right and sometimes it's both.
 We have to be able to isolate at every turn what works and what does not.
 So reward effort as much as results.

 We have to enable the team to try out their ideas.
 By encouraging the team and re-assuring them that their ideas are valued, the team will be much more fluent in good ones.
 Protocols are in place because quality matters.
 It's not necessarily the protocol itself that matters but the result it gives.
 Every step is worth time and money to the business and it's often in this area that the innovation happens.
-If a person can invent a new method of doing the same job which continues to ensure the same quality then time and money are saved.
+If a person can invent a new and more efficient method of doing the same job which continues to ensure the same quality then time and money are saved.
 If, as well, a person sees how the method could produce another product or service without little change, that's another line of income for the team.
 More jobs, better equipment, and happier workers.

 Allow risk.
 Risking everything is folly but risking something for a better thing is not.
 Especially when we've learned so much already and when even if we fail, the information is vital.
 Looking at everything in black and white terms is unhelpful, like the two previous points, failure is not a dirty word.
 We have to be prepared to experiment and try out our ideas.
 This all involves risk, and so we have to learn to be comfortable with this.